jschhie/Calendar-Assistant/README.md

   * [Remark on User Input](https://github.com/jschhie/calendar-prog/blob/readme-edits/README.md#remark-on-user-input)

 # Introduction
+This repository, calendar-prog, contains the source code for a user-friendly calendar, programmed in C++.
-A User-friendly Calendar, programmed in C++.
-Integrates templated polymorphism, doubly-linked lists, vectors, and operator overloading.
+The calendar integrates templated polymorphism, doubly-linked lists, vectors, and operator overloading.
-Assists users in creating and finding events and arranges weekly appointments.
+It also assists users in creating and finding events and arranges weekly appointments.
 It is designed to help students keep track of their academic schedules.
 Assumes each month has 30 days.
-Returns appointments in chrological order.
+Displays appointments in chrological order.

 # How to Use